 The jet and turquoise pendant was made by Wayne Muskett, 1.75 inches long and $270.
 Next is a beautiful sandcast cross set with turquoise by Wilbur and Marilyn Iule.
 This one is 3 inches long and $160.
 At right is a gorgeous sunface pin/pendant by Aprilene Unkestine.
 Inlaid with jet and gold lip Mother of Pearl shell, it is 2 1/8 inches in diameter and is $520.
 (ALL in SANTA FE)

-The first two pendants in the row above are both made by Murray and Arlene Tsattie from Zuni.
-Each one is 1.25 across and $90.
-Next in the row, by Alison Manuelito is the horse drawn wagon pin.
+By Alison Manuelito is the horse drawn wagon pin.
 This one is just under 2.25 inches wide and $90.
 By Wayne Haloo, a mosaic inlaid turtle pin/pendant.
 1.75 inches long and $90.
+A flush inlay turquoise pendant by Michelle Peina.
+This one is 2 3/8 inches long and $260.
 (ALL in SANTA FE).